TRM is Thermal Analysis plus PDN (power distribution network). Coupled or separated.

 What does TRM ?

 TRM ("Thermal Risk Management") is a simulation software.
-It calculates the expected temperature of a printed circuit board in detail based on the currents and the component heating.
+It calculates the expected temperature of a printed circuit board in detail based on the currents and the component heating and its cooling.

 What is the advantage of TRM?

 If you work with E-CAD layout software and don't want to get used to complex finite elements, TRM is the right tool: universal, easy to use and inexpensive.